JacobHunsberger/Chess350/README.txt

 USING GIT
 ---------
-There's a lot I don't know about git yet, but I figured out some of the basics.
+I don't know a lot about Git yet, but I figured out some of the basics.

 You need to commit all your changes and then push or publish your local repository.
 If you right click a shared project and go to Team, there is a whole menu of options for Git available.
 Click commit, check the files you want to updated, then click "commit and push".